gbhorwood/Gander/README.md

 ![Gander stats page](https://gander.fruitbat.studio/images/readme_stats_page.png)

-Note that the number of time units is an editable input box and the units are buttons.
+Note that the number of time units is an editable input box.

 The domain of the api being reported on and the name of the api key are shown in the top-right corner.